By: Jason Lee

 - Site Name: Match.com

-- Paid or Free: Paid with up to 74% discount and free trial (using link above or below)
+- Paid or Free: Paid with limited free options

 - Average Sign-Up Time: About 5 minutes